 Because of concerns for excess calcium to produce detrimental effects in growing dogs of large and giant breeds,11-13 the 2007 CNES deemed that additional restriction to the maximum limit for calcium was warranted for large size growth formulations and lowered the maximum calcium concentration to 1.8% DM for these products.
 The CNES did not believe it necessary to decrease the previous maximum calcium concentration of 2.5% for adult dogs or growing dogs of small or moderate size breeds, and retained the maximum of 2.5% for the adult maintenance products as well as gestation/lactation products and growth products for small and moderate size breeds of dogs.
 The AAFCO Pet Food Committee discussed and considered the proposal at length for having two maximum calcium concentrations applicable to different products.
 The Pet Food Committee notes that unless a product's labeling restricts the product to specific breeds, products bearing an All Life Stages claim based on the product being formulated to meet the AAFCO Dog Food Nutrient Profile for Growth and Reproduction should not contain more than 1.8% calcium on a DM basis.
-The CNES retained the maximum phosphorus concentration of 1.6% DM for both profiles, as well as the minimum and maximum values of 1:1 and 2:1, respectively, for the calcium to phosphorus ratio.
+The CNES retained the maximum values of 1:1 and 2:1, respectively, for the calcium to phosphorus ratio.